seandjones92/.emacs.d/README.md

     (when (fboundp 'tool-bar-mode) (tool-bar-mode -1))
     (when (fboundp 'scroll-bar-mode) (scroll-bar-mode -1))

-A quicker 'yes or no' prompt:
+Instead of typeing "yes" or "no" for interactive functions followed by
+\`<enter>\`, all you need to do is press "y" or "n".
+No \`<enter>\` required!

     (defalias 'yes-or-no-p 'y-or-n-p)

-Disable the system bell:
+Disable the system bell.
+No flashing, no sounds.

     (setq ring-bell-function 'ignore)

-Enable column numbers:
+Enable column numbers.

     (column-number-mode 1)

-Enable better handling of parens, quotes, etc.
+For me this allows for better handling of parenthesis and quotes.
+As you type \`(\` A matching \`)\` is also created.
+The same goes for quotes.
+It also adds some inteligent handling.
+Further in the configuration we use \`paredit\`, which takes things a step further.

     (electric-pair-mode 1)
     (require 'paren)
     (setq show-paren-style 'parenthesis)
     (show-paren-mode 1)

-Enable spell checking:
+Enable spell checking.

     (setq ispell-dictionary "american")

-Disable word wrapping:
+Disable word wrapping by default, I don't like it.

     (set-default 'truncate-lines t)

-Use `*scratch*` as initial screen:
+Use `*scratch*` as initial screen.
+Also, modify the message at the top of the buffer.

     (setq inhibit-startup-screen t)
     (setq initial-scratch-message ";; Scratch page\n\n")